The-Devoyage/graphql-mailer/README.md

 });
 ```

+Check out the `@the-devoyage/mailer-connect` package to avoid having to write `POST` request.
+This package provides a typed function to send the arguments to the mailer server.

 ### Layouts

 Layouts are pre-designed HTML templates that are saved to the GraphQL Mailer Database.
 Layouts do not contain dynamic variables, but can be injected with a `Content`, which is described below.
 Layouts MUST can contain a variable, `{{content}}` which will allow a Content to be dynamically injected into the layout.